You can download a copy of these Rules as a PDF file from here.

 - Treasurer: There shall be a Treasurer who shall be elected for a term of two years.

-- Honorary Life members: A person may be elected an Honorary Life Member of the Club by postal ballot of the members for outstanding service to the Bearded Collie or the Club.
-Persons so nominated must be proposed and seconded by members of the Club and a reason to support the nomination given.
+- Honorary Life Members: A person may be elected an Honorary Life Member by postal ballot on the recommendation of the General Committee for outstanding service to the Bearded Collie or the Club.

 - No person whilst an undischarged bankrupt may serve on the General Committee of the Club or hold any office or appointment within a Kennel Club Registered Society.

 - MANAGEMENT OF THE CLUB

 - The management and control of the affairs of the Club shall be vested in an elective committee (referred to in these Rules as ?the General Committee.)

 - The General Committee shall consist of the Chairman, the Vice Chairman, and three Officers namely the Secretary, the Membership Secretary, the Treasurer and a maximum of nine other members of the Club, three of whom shall retire, in rotation each year but be eligible for re-election.